Get insider access

 5.31 dB

-The TV's speakers have a decent frequency response.
+The TV's speakers' frequency response is alright.
 They have an okay low-frequency extension, but like most TVs, they can't produce much bass.
 The LG C3 doesn't get very loud; even then, it can't avoid compression and pumping artifacts at max volume.
 The TV does have a well-balanced sound profile at moderate listening levels, resulting in clear dialogue.

 6.9